intersective/cucumber-automation/pe/README.md

-list-of-features-pe_practera - assign mentor, mentor review and publish review at Practera Platform list-of-features-pe_student_done - check the ticks and score of student activities list-of-features-pe_student_portfolio - do the student portfolio
+list-of-features-pe_practera - assign mentor, mentor review and publish review at Practera Platform list-of-features-pe_student_done - check the ticks and score of student activities list-of-features-pe_student_portfolio - do the student portfolio list-of-features-event - can run it at any time because it uses a preserved student account list-of-features-spinner - can run it at any time as long as there is a spin chance in the student account

-Remember: change the student account in each of pe scenairo
+Remember: change the student account in each of 'pe_' scenairo, and also change student account in the practera pe test cases

-list-of-features-event - can run it at any time because it uses a preserved student account

-list-of-features-spinner - can run it at any time as long as there is a spin chance in the student account